What to do

-Montpellier will also host the FIFA Women's World Cup France 2019™ this year, which is a delicious opportunity to shop in the medieval streets, admire the amazing works of architects Jean Nouvel and Zaha Hadid or even take the tramway redesigned by Christian Lacroix.
+Montpellier offers a delicious opportunity to shop in the medieval streets, admire the amazing works of architects Jean Nouvel and Zaha Hadid or even take the tramway redesigned by Christian Lacroix.

 Croissant and pain au chocolat at Place de la Comédie

 On the Place de la Comédie, no cars allowed!
 You can enjoy a square entirely dedicated to walkers, one of the largest in Europe.
 Sit comfortably on a terrace to enjoy breakfast and admire the Fountain of the Trois Grâces, designed by the sculptor Etienne Dantoine in 1776 and classified as a historic monument in 1963.
 After this first aesthetic and gourmet break, let's head for Saint-Pierre’s Cathedral!

 Be inspired by the 16th century in Saint-Pierre’s Cathedral

 This Gothic church is the only one in the historic center to have withstood the onslaught of the religious wars in the 16th century.
 At first, Saint-Pierre was the chapel of the Monastery-College of Saint Benoit Saint-Germain founded by Pope Urban V in 1364.
 Transformed into a cathedral in 1536, Saint-Pierre became the headquarters of the School of Medicine in 1795.
 You can’t miss the imposing porch, one of the few elements of medieval architecture that you still can see now.

 1 rue Saint-Pierre, Montpellier